openmiblab/mdreg/docs/source/guide/fit_dict.rst

 In most cases the signal fit will be performed pixel-by-pixel, meaning the signal for each pixel is fitted independently.
-For such models a more convenient alternative is to provide the *fit_pixel* dictionary in the call to `mdreg.fit` instead of *fit_image*.
+For such models a more convenient alternative is to provide the *fit_pixels* dictionary in the call to `mdreg.fit` instead of *fit_image*.

-*fit_pixel* has two required items, one is *model* which defines the single-pixel forward model to fit; the other is *p0*, a set of initial values of the free model parameters.
+*fit_pixels* has two required items, one is *model* which defines the single-pixel forward model to fit; the other is *p0*, a set of initial values of the free model parameters.
 Beyond that any keyword accepted by `mdreg.fit_pixels` can be provided to control the optimization.
 The function